 Hold your jigger properly?

-Holding the jigger between your index finger and the thumb may be the easiest but certainly is not the most efficient.
+Holding the standard jigger between your index finger and the thumb may be the easiest but certainly is not the most efficient.
 You will either flip the jigger over or hold your jigger in an awkward position.
 This is especially difficult if you are using a bell jigger.

 The best trick is to hold the jigger between the index and the middle fingers or between the middle and the ring fingers.
 This way, you can measure and pour better with just a flip of the hand.
 Practice using the different kinds of double jiggers, except for the handled one.